Tais993/Tais993.github.io/article.markdown

 #### Branches

-We just reached a point where there's 2 roads, and we can only take 1. \
+We just reached a point where there's 2 roads, and we can only take 1. <br />
 The code within the if statement is on another branch